 8.2.1 Localized mobile metaverse service

-[R-8.2.1-001] The 5G system shall be able to collect charging information for the actions related to spatial anchors, where a third party creates, deletes or modifies a spatial anchor or associated service information.
+[R-8.2.1-001] The 5G system shall be able to collect charging information for the actions related to spatial anchors, where a third party creates, deletes, or modifies a spatial anchor or associated service information.

 NOTE: It is assumed that exposure of network anchors and associated service information can be a service provided by a network operator to third parties.